elhussieny/eyetribe/README.md

     <param name="filter_coeff" value="0.1" />

-The moving average filter coeff.
+The double exponential filter coeff.
 It is between 0 to 1.
 If small value selected, the gaze points will be highly filtered but with slow response and vise versa.

 # Notes:
 The code uses the xdotool to move the mouse pointer to the specified gaze location.